Office of Student Conduct

 Removal from University Housing—The removal from university housing pending the outcome of a student discipline case if it is deemed that the student’s continued presence in on-campus facilities constitutes a serious threat of harm to the student or to any other person on the campus or to the property of the University or property of other persons on the university campus.

 Suspension—The prohibition from participating in all aspects of university life for a specified period of time, such as the balance of a current semester or all of a subsequent semester.
 When a student is suspended from the University, the student is prohibited from entering the grounds of any property owned, operated, or controlled by the University.
-When the term of the suspension has ended, the student may apply for readmission.
+When the term of the suspension has ended, the student may request a readmission review.
 Suspended students may attend class during the designated appeal period unless stipulated otherwise at the discretion of the Vice President for Student Affairs or the Director of Student Conduct.

 Summary Suspension—Immediate suspension from the University pending the outcome of a student conduct case if it is deemed that the student’s continued presence constitutes a serious threat of harm to any other person on the campus or to the property of the University or property of other persons on the university campus.
 Summary suspensions may be imposed by the Vice President for Student Affairs, the Director of Student Conduct, or designee(s).

-b) A student who is summarily suspended and excluded from the University shall be required to leave the property of the University immediately and shall be notified that he or she will thereafter be treated as a trespasser if he or she returns to university property without proper authorization.
-Within 24 hours after the student is excluded, a written notice must be sent to the student by certified mail at his or her last known home address informing the student of the following:
+A student who is summarily suspended and excluded from the University shall be required to leave the property of the University immediately and shall be notified that he or she will thereafter be treated as a trespasser if he or she returns to university property without proper authorization.
+Within 24 hours after the student is excluded, a written notice must be sent to the student by University email informing the student of the following:

-5. That the University will be initiating student discipline action against the student.
+- That the University will be initiating student conduct action against the student.

 Expulsion—Dismissal from the University permanently.
 A student expelled from the University is prohibited from entering the grounds of any property owned, operated, or controlled by the University.
 The student may not thereafter be readmitted to the University.

-Other Sanctions—The University may impose other sanctions singularly or in combination with any of the above.
+Other Sanctions—The University may impose other sanctions independent of or in combination with any of the above.